 Noted for being one of the top pediatric medical centers in the United States.
 Children's of Alabama serves as the site for the UAB pediatric programs.

-Specializes in many medical services including oncology, cardiology, women's and children's, orthopedics/sport medicine, neurology, community/corporate wellness services, and surgical services.
-St. Vincent's Hospital is a 409 bed facility.
+Specializes in many medical services including oncology, cardiology, women's and children's, orthopedics/sports medicine, neurology, community/corporate wellness services, and surgical services.
+St. Vincent's Hospital is a 409-bed facility.

 Includes five hospitals and many specialty centers in central Alabama.
 Brookwood Baptist Health's locations include over 1,700 patient beds.

 New facility holding 402 patient beds.
 The 402-bed hospital Grandview Medical Center prides itself on being a highly modern hospital with new medical technologies.